ostdotcom/ost-sdk-java/README.md

 	// Optional API parameters

-	// This is the timeout in seconds for which the socket connection will remain open long timeoutInSeconds = 60; // The value of timeout will always be of type long
+	// This is the timeout in seconds for which the socket connection will remain open. long timeoutInSeconds = 60; // The value of timeout will always be of type long.

 	HashMap <String,Object> nestedparam = new HashMap<String,Object>();

 	nestedparam.put("timeout", timeoutInSeconds);
 	sdkConfig.put("config", nestedparam);

-  // OST server side sdk object
+    // OST server side sdk object.
 	OSTSDK ostObj = new OSTSDK(sdkConfig);
 	com.ost.services.Manifest services = (com.ost.services.Manifest) ostObj.services;
 	```